kunalspathak/kunalspathak.github.io/_drafts/2020-10-2-Favorite-books.md

 ### Freedom at Midnight

 Freedom at Midnight is the latest historical book I read.
 Written by Larry Collins and Dominique Lapierre, this is one of the most fascinating and marvelous book of events around Indian independence and its partition.
 The authors took couple of years of intense research with lot of interviews to capture every minute details of India between 1946 and 1948.
 The book starts when [Lord Mountbatten](https://en.wikipedia.org/wiki/Louis_Mountbatten,_1st_Earl_Mountbatten_of_Burma) is appointed as the last viceroy of India in Winter of 1946.
 His task is to withdraw the British rule from a land that they ruled for more than 150 years.
-The challenge that came with the task was to negotiate with Indian leaders to avoid the partition.
-He succeeded in former, but unfortunately failed in later.
+The challenge that came with the task was to convince the Indian leaders to avoid partitioning the country.
+He succeeded in the former, but unfortunately failed in later.
 The book also describes similar attempts of another Indian leader, Mahatma Gandhi, who tried hard to avoid partition, but failed miserably.
-The book gives detail accounts of some of his personal and political life, his thoughts and principals that he carried for his entire life and what made him Mahatma, the great soul.
-It also narrates the colorful and lavish lifestyles enjoyed by Indian kings and princes, the circumstances that led to the decision of partition, its after effects of bloodshed, and concludes with the martyr of Mahatma Gandhi.
+The book also narrates the colorful and lavish lifestyles enjoyed by Indian kings and princes, the circumstances that led to the decision of partition, its after effects of bloodshed.
+The book concludes with a chapter "The second crucifixion" that describes the murder of Mahatma Gandhi, the great soul.

 <img align="right" width="15%" height="15%" src="/assets/img/books/glimpses.jpg" />